 It has sweetness provided by honey, tartness provided by lime juice and ketchup, a salty element provided by soy sauce, and the main ingredient, sesame oil.

 All this is simmered until the sauce thickens and glistens, thus covering the chicken pieces perfectly.

 How To Store Sesame Chicken?

-If you have any leftovers, make sure they are at room temperature before storing them in an airtight container and into the fridge for up to 4 days.
+If you have any leftovers, ensure they are at room temperature before storing them in an airtight container and in the fridge for up to 4 days.